Important tips when assembling teak furniture.

 4. Now the chair is mostly all assembled.
 Take a close look at the chair to make sure all looks good to you.
-If so, insert a round steel shaft (screwdriver) into each dowel hole, or preferably re-drill the dowel holes to be sure the dowels will tap in easily.
+If so, insert a round bastard file into each dowel hole and ream out wood debris to be sure the dowels will tap in easily.
 Then tap the sections apart slightly enough to apply a little glue to the mortice and tennon connections.
-If using GORILLA GLUE (original) you will need to dampen the wood first, and then apply the glue.
+If using GORILLA GLUE (original formula) you will need to dampen the wood on one side first, and then apply the glue.
 ONLY A SMALL AMOUNT OF GLUE IS NEEDED.
 DO NOT OVER GLUE.

-Note: Before applying any glue you must moisten all joints with water/moisture.
+Note: Before applying any glue you must moisten all joints (usually the female end) with water/moisture.
 It is the moisture that causes a chemical reaction to the Gorilla Glue.

 Applying teak sealers or teak oil?
-If so, we recommend letting the furniture acclimate to the weather for approximately 3 weeks.
+If so, after assembly we recommend letting the furniture acclimate to the weather for approximately 1 week.
 The sun will reduce the mill glaze (smoothness) and allow better adhesion of your new teak sealer product(s).
-We recommend SEMCO Sealer, either Clearcote or Honeytone (golden color).
-This can be purchased at Amazon.
+We recommend SEMCO Sealer, Honeytone (golden color).
 One gallon is the best deal in the long run for the initial and subsequent sealing.
 For our detailed sealer or oil instructions, visit https://www.wood-joy.com/teak-outdoor-furniture-care/

-Storage of Cushions.
-While rain water does not damage our cushions, we advise that you store them during inclement weather.
+Storage of Cushions - While rain water does not damage our cushions, we advise that you store them during inclement weather.
 This will prevent water saturation in the internal foam and will keep them looking great for many years.
 Wipe off teak dust from all wood surfaces after assembly to prevent staining your cushions and pavement below the furniture.
 Use Dish soap and wet cloth or wipe on mineral spirits.